Tuesday, February 3, 2009

 Light is also a source of spiritual meaning defined in everything from the pyramids in Egypt to Le Corbusier's Ronchamp.
 Ancient Egyptians had a strong belief in the afterlife.
 Pyramids represent a Pharoah's legacy that he left on earth.
 They hold and keep safe all of a pharoh's worldly possessions and his body so he can use them in the afterlife.
 A pharoahs pyramid was his own sacred structure and not only did he want to show off his legacy but a pharoh usually wanted it to be spiritually sacred.
 The sun god Ra is one of the ancient Egyptians most important Gods and he is represented by the light used to showcase the structures.
 A beacon made out of gold was often placed at the very top of a pyramid so that the sun would illuminate down onto the top of the pyramid and down the sides.
 Le Corbusier's Ronchamp church has many openings for light that shine in a create an ambient and spiritual atmosphere.
 Such light allows for the people inside of the church to reflect and transend spiritually with ease.
 The judeo-christian God is also represented as light in popular culture.
 People use the idom "I'm going to see the light," saying they are going to go see God or in other words, they are going to die soon.
 Light has a sacred meaning to almost all cultures and numerous religions and this is reflected in the architecture we see around us, especially buildings for worship.

+In ancient egypt the pyramids were built with a white polished stone in order for them to stand out against the sand. .
 The Egyptians were very smart because this is how they illuminated their important structures before electricity was ever around.We illuminate the things that are most important to us today as well.
 The Empire State Building, The White House, and many famous buildings are highly illuminated at night in order to show their importance.

 Light has a functional purpose as well as a figurative purpose in design.